-Sound Out is the London Sinfonietta’s flagship schools programme, which puts creativity and composition at the heart of the partnership projects we run in partnership with the music services of Enfield, Haringey and Waltham Forest.
+Sound Out is the London Sinfonietta’s flagship schools programme, which puts creativity and composition at the heart of our work.

 The sense of achievement and pride created was palpable.
 The students gained a great deal from seeing their musical ideas treated with respect and their compositions performed and recorded in a professional manner.
-John Cooney, composition tutor
+John Cooney, music teacher

 It was inspiring!
 It made me realise that anyone can be a composer.
 Sound Out Participant

 Working with the London Sinfonietta has enthused our existing young composers and has inspired more pupils in the borough to explore composition.
-The workshops and performances have been well pitched and accessible to a wide range of young people and the project has brought together our three boroughs in a new and exciting partnership.
 Mary Mycroft, Joint Head of Waltham Forest Music Service

 The London Sinfonietta is enormously grateful to the London Music Fund, The Ashley Family Foundation, The Bernarr Rainbow Trust, The Bridget Riley Art Foundation, Francis Taylor Building and The Michael Tippett Musical Foundation for their generous support of Sound Out.

 For more information on our work with schools, and to find out how your school can get involved please email Christine Andrews